mlr-org/mlr3pipelines/README.md

 *mlr3pipelines* is a free and open source software project that encourages participation and feedback.
-If you have any issues, questions, suggestions or feedback, please do not hesitate to open an “issue” about it on the GitHub page!
+If you have any issues, questions, suggestions or feedback, please do not hesitate to open an “issue” about it on the GitHub page\!

 In case of problems / bugs, it is often helpful if you provide a “minimum working example” that showcases the behaviour (but don’t worry about this if the bug is obvious).

 Please understand that the resources of the project are limited: response may sometimes be delayed by a few days, and some feature